-You can "send changes" when you want to update the team directory with your recent changes but want to keep pages, masters, or generators checked out to you for further editing.
+You can "send changes" when you want to update the team directory with your recent changes but want to keep pages, components, or generators checked out to you for further editing.

 Go to Team → Send All Changes to Team Directory to send everything.

-You can also right-click a page or master and click Send Changes to send your changes to that particular page or master plus related project attributes.
+You can also right-click a page or component and click Send Changes to send your changes to that particular page or component plus related project attributes.
 For generators, open the dropdown in the top-right corner of the generator dialog and click Send Changes.